 Evaluate associations using odds ratio (OR: ratios of odds)

 Methods: The odds of SGA were compared across groups defined by the continuous measure of maternal age.
-We used a logistic regression model to test the ratio of odds of SGA as a function of continuous measure of maternal age.
+We used a logistic regression model to test the odds of SGA as a function of continuous measure of maternal age.
 The p-value and 95% confidence interval were calculated for the regression slope based on Wald statistic using maximum likelihood estimation.

 Results: We have data on 755 subjects, whose mean age is 24.79.105 (13.91%) infants out of 755 were observed to be SGA, and 650 (86.09%) infants out of 755 were observed to be SGA.
 We estimated from a logistic regression that the odds for SGA is a relative 3.90% lower for each year increase in age between two groups (odds ratio = 0.961).
 A 95% confidence interval suggests that our data would not be unusual if the odds for SGA in the older group is anywhere from 0.069% to 7.584% lower than that in the younger group with one year difference in age (95% confidence interval for odds ratio of SGA is 0.92416 to 0.99931).
 The two-sided p-value is 0.0461, so this observation is statistically significant at a 0.05 level of significance.
 Therefore we reject the null hypothesis that the odds of SGA is not associated with the maternal age.